KaitoJD/wait/docs/CONTRIBUTING.md

 - Test your changes manually with various inputs
 - Ensure error cases are handled properly
 - Test with different location formats
-- Verify help commands work correctly
+- Verify navigation and keyboard shortcuts work correctly

 ## Types of Contributions